wzychla/XNADash/README.md

 ## Assets

-* the code was written in C#, completely from scratch, in 2011
+* the code was written in C#, completely from scratch, in 2011.
+I resumed work in 2025
-* starting from 0.53, most textures are taken from the original
+* starting from 0.53, most textures are taken from the original by taking screenshots and then cropping 32x32 tiles
 * all songs were written by me back in 2011, using <a href='https://openmpt.org/'>OpenMPT</a> (songs are not composed by me, if by any chance you recognize their original author/title, please let me know)

 ## Unit tests

-Since the `DashBoard` can be orchestrated without any desktop window, unit tests are possible.
+Since the `DashBoard` class can be orchestrated without a desktop window, unit tests are possible.
 Unit tests try to recreate various scenarios and make sure the physics behaves just like the original.

 ## Status

-Current version: 0.57

 There are 70 levels in total.
 The `LEVELS.HL` file comes from the original.
 It's a text file that contain all levels.
 Creating new levels is easy, just edit the text file.

 Most levels should be playable.
 Known issues are described below.

 ## Changes

+### 0.58

+* fixed issue 1

 ### 0.57